willwillis/near-protocol-balance-checker/README.md

 # NEAR Balance Checker

 A simple, elegant web application for checking NEAR Protocol account balances.
-This app fetches both liquid (available) and staked balances from the NEAR mainnet and displays the total balance for any `.near` account.
+This app fetches both liquid (available) and staked balances from the NEAR mainnet and displays the total balance for any NEAR account (implicit addresses, named addresses like `.near`, or Ethereum-like addresses).

 ## Features